 Be vigilant – While stolen motorcycles often go straight to the chop shop, sometimes they wind up on Craigslist for a quick sale.
 It doesn’t hurt to check online listings for a few weeks.

-Take Smart Precautions
+Take Smart and Practical Security Precautions

 There’s no getting around the emotional toll and inconvenience of having your motorcycle stolen.
 It’s bad enough to lose a bike near home, but orders of magnitude worse when it happens on a ride.